antegrbesa/cnn-image-color-enhancer/README.md

 # cnn-project

 Convolutional neural network project done as a project assignment for university subject Projekt under mentorship of prof. dr. sc.
-Marko Subašić.
+Marko Subašić at Faculty of Electrical Engineering and Computing, Zagreb (FER).
 Network is trained to enhance colors of an image.
 Dataset is not included in this repository.

 Network architecture: